 - Spinal cord damage

-If you have been injured in a motor vehicle accident in Kentucky, a car accident lawyer at our firm may be able to help you seek compensation for your losses.
+Have you been injured in a car accident in Kentucky?
+A car accident lawyer at our firm may be able to help you seek a settlement for your losses.

-Now that you know when you should consider filing a car crash claim in Kentucky, you might be wondering who is to blame for your collision.
-Though you may think the answer is obvious (i.e., the other driver), you might be surprised to learn that there are several parties that might have contributed to the injuries you sustained.
+Now you know when you should consider filing a car accident claim in Kentucky.
+But you may still be wondering who is to blame for your accident.
+You may think the answer is obvious (i.e., the other driver).
+But you also might be surprised to learn there are several parties that may have caused the injuries you sustained.

-First let’s take a look at the driver of the vehicle that struck you.
-Driver error is arguably the number one cause of auto wrecks in Kentucky.
-When someone gets behind the wheel when they are too tired, or under the influence of drugs or alcohol, or when they drive aggressively or drive distracted, they can cause devastating injuries to themselves and those they share the roads with.
+First, let’s take a look at the driver of the vehicle that struck you.
+Driver error is a major cause of car accidents in Kentucky.
+When someone gets behind the wheel when they are too tired, or under the influence of drugs or alcohol, or when they drive aggressively or drive distracted, they can cause devastating injuries to themselves and others on the roads.

-In addition to driver liability, however, there is also a chance that a part on an involved vehicle malfunctioned.
-Maybe the tires were defective and caused your vehicle to roll over, or perhaps your airbag suddenly exploded, causing you to crash.
-In any case, when a defective car part causes your crash, the automaker and parts manufacturer could be held responsible for your damages.
+In addition to driver liability, however, there is also a chance that a part on an involved vehicle failed.
+Maybe the tires were defective and caused your vehicle to roll over.
+Or perhaps your airbag suddenly exploded, causing you to crash.
+When a defective car part causes your accident, the automaker and parts manufacturer could be held responsible for your damages.

 There is also the possibility that the roadways themselves were the issue.
-In cases where a large pothole or missing street sign, for example, cause a collision, then the Kentucky Transportation Cabinet could be liable and compelled to repay you, as they have an obligation to ensure the safety of the roads that we drive on.
+In cases where a large pothole or missing street sign, for example, cause a collision, then the Kentucky Transportation Cabinet could be liable and compelled to repay you.
+This is because they have a duty to ensure the safety of the roads.

 Dealing with the insurance company is, unfortunately, necessary as part of the claims process.
 Kentucky is a no-fault state when it comes to auto insurance.
-This means that you not only carry personal injury protection coverage on your vehicle but that you’ll file a claim with your own insurance company first to recover some of your costs.
+This means you must carry personal injury protection coverage on your vehicle.
+It also means you’ll file a claim with your own insurer first to recover some of your costs.

-However, just because you’re dealing with your own insurance company doesn’t automatically mean you’ll be given a fair and reasonable settlement.
-The insurance company is going to lose money by paying out on your claim, so you should expect them to do everything they can to reduce the amount that they’ll be required to pay you.
+But just because you’re dealing with your own insurance company doesn’t mean you’ll be given a fair and reasonable settlement.
+The insurance company is going to lose money by paying out on your claim.
+So you should expect them to do what they can to lower the amount they’ll be forced to pay you.

-We know some insurers like to masquerade as being on your side, but in reality, their goal as a for-profit business is to minimize their financial losses (i.e., your settlement).
-Some insurance adjusters have many tricks up their sleeves to accomplish this goal, including manipulating statements you give or making you an insultingly low offer quickly since they know you need the cash.
+We know some insurers like to pretend to be on your side.
+In reality, their goal as a for-profit business is to minimize their financial losses (i.e., your settlement).
+Some insurance adjusters have many tricks up their sleeves to accomplish this goal.
+They include manipulating statements you give or making you a low offer quickly since they know you need the cash.

 Our firm has years of experience in negotiating with insurance companies.
-Not only will we ensure that you won’t get taken advantage of, but we’ll never let you settle your claim for less than you’re entitled to in Kentucky.
+We’ll ensure you aren’t taken advantage of.
+And we’ll never let you settle your claim for less than you’re entitled to in Kentucky.

 Kentucky Car Accident FAQ

-What’s the difference between economic and non-economic damages?
+What’s the difference between economic and non-economic damages in car accident claims?

-Is there a deadline for when my claim needs to be filed in Kentucky?
+Is there a deadline for when my car accident claim needs to be filed in Kentucky?

-How much does it cost to hire an attorney for a car accident?
+How much does it cost to hire a lawyer for a car accident?

-As someone who is likely struggling to make ends meet due to the extent of your injuries, it makes sense that the cost of hiring a personal injury lawyer in Kentucky would be of utmost importance to you.
-Fortunately, costs aren’t an issue when you choose Wilt & Klausing, PLLC.
-Our attorneys work with our clients on contingency, which means you won’t pay a dime unless or until we win your case.
+You're likely struggling to make ends meet due to the extent of your injuries.
+So it makes sense that the cost of hiring a personal injury lawyer in Kentucky would be important to you.
+Fortunately, costs aren’t an issue when you choose Wilt & Associates, PLLC.
+Our lawyers work with our clients on contingency.
+That means you won’t pay a dime unless or until we win your case.